FrancescoCheema/XRP-Target-Gmail-Alerts/README.md

 # Crypto WhatsApp Alerts

 A Python-based project to monitor cryptocurrency rates and send email alerts using the Gmail API.
 This project is ideal for those looking to integrate automated notifications with cryptocurrency monitoring functionality.
+By default, the script only sends alerts about XRP but can be modified in the crypto_alerts.py file.
+This is the coinlayer API documentation https://coinlayer.com/documentation

 ## Features
-- Fetches real-time cryptocurrency rates.
+- Fetches real-time cryptocurrency rates from the coinlayer API.
 - Sends email alerts for specified rate thresholds.
 - Uses Gmail API for email automation.
 - Configurable parameters for currency monitoring.